UpdateHub/updatehub.github.io/docs/basics.md

 ## Basic Concepts

-There are few basic concepts that are important to understand the **updatehub**.
+There are few basic concepts that are important to understand the **UpdateHub**.
 Those basic concepts are detailed below:

 ### Device